 Just go to https://icity.bcu.ac.uk/Library-and-Learning-Resources/Feedback/Suggest-a-book and complete the online form.
 Let us know the module code and how many copies you want.

-Email your Collection Management Librarian, let them know the module details, whether it is Purchase, Essential, Recommended or Background and we will order the item and let you know when it is available.
+Email your Collection Management Librarian, let them know the module details, whether it is Core or Wider reading and we will order the item and let you know when it is available.

 We are always happy to talk about what you need for new modules, how they will sit with existing modules and what new resources you will need – this helps us to manage the budget and ensure materials are available when the module starts.